-reached a crisis.
-The conflict between liberty and slavery could no longer be delayed.
-For three-quarters of a century the forces had been gathering for the battle.
+RN 1860 the Republic reached a crisis.
+The conflict between lib-Construction of the second sec no longer be delayed.
+For threequarters of a century the forces had been gathering for the battle.

 After the Revolution, principle was sacrificed for the sake of gain.
 The Constitution contradicted the Declaration.
 Liberty as a principle was held in contempt.
 Slavery took possession of the Government.
 Slavery made the laws, corrupted courts, dominated Presidents, and demoralized the people.